nabaneetLahiri/ASL/README.md

     conda create --name asl --file requirements.txt
  ```
  ## [Creating data set](https://github.com/nabaneetLahiri/American-Sign-Languge-Recognition/blob/main/create.py)
 Run create.py to create the dataset.
-The dataset will be created in C:\Dataset to change path varibale in line 5 accordingly.
+The dataset will be created in C:\Dataset to change this change the path varibale in line 5 accordingly.
 Parameters given druing runtime are:
 - Starting index, from which number the file name will start(Give 1 as default).
 - Ending index, till which number the file name will end at.